-Below you’ll find tips to help keep you and your loved ones safe during a power outage.
+Because weather can be unpredictable, especially this time of year, it’s important to be prepared.
+Below you’ll find tips to help keep you and your loved ones safe during the event of an storm-related outage.

 Downed Line Safety

 Remember, all downed lines are dangerous — they carry an electric current that can cause serious or even fatal injuries.
 If you encounter a fallen wire, keep yourself and others far away from it or anything it may be touching, and call 911 and AEP Ohio immediately.
 Click here to learn what to do if power lines land on your car.

 Never plug a generator into your circuit box.
 Portable generators “backfeed” electricity up the line and risk the lives of repair workers and the public.
 Follow the manufacturers’ instructions carefully, and plug essential appliances directly into the generator.
 Let us know if you’re using a generator — this helps protects you and our lineworkers as they work to restore power.

 Limbs, leaves and other objects moved by the wind could hide downed wires.Trees damaged by wind could fall or drop broken limbs.
 Investigate your surroundings before trying to clean up any debris and be sure to stay away from any downed lines.